Wildfire bears down on Montana towns as West burns

 Wildfire bears down on Montana towns as West burnsNew

 LAME DEER, Mont.
-(AP) — A wildfire is threatening several Montana towns and a California blaze remains the largest in the nation as the Western United States burns.
-Fire officials say the Richard Spring Fire jumped a road on Wednesday and is heading towards the Northern Cheyenne Indian Reservation.
+(AP) — A wildfire is threatening several Montana towns and a California blaze that is the largest in the nation has continued to slowly spread as the Western United States burns.
+Fire officials say the Richard Spring Fire in rural southeastern Montana jumped a road where they had hoped to stop it as the fire advanced Thursday across the Northern Cheyenne Indian Reservation.
 The towns of Ashland and Lame Deer are under evacuation orders.
-In California, the Dixie Fire has burned over 780 square miles and more than 550 homes.
+In California, the Dixie Fire has burned nearly 790 square miles and more than 550 homes.
 It’s 30% contained.
 The wildfires are among more than 100 burning in over a dozen Western states.